 Electric Reliability Council of Texas, Inc.

-This Supplement to the Standard Form Market Participant Agreement (“Supplement”), effective as of [START DATE] (“Start Date”), is entered into by and between [PARTICIPANT’s NAME], a Qualified Scheduling Entity in the ERCOT Region (“QSE” or “QSE Participant”), and Electric Reliability Council of Texas, Inc., a Texas non-profit corporation (“ERCOT”).
+This Supplement to the Standard Form Market Participant Agreement (“Supplement”), effective as of [START DATE TO BE ENTERED BY ERCOT] (“Start Date”), is entered into by and between [PARTICIPANT’s NAME], a Qualified Scheduling Entity in the ERCOT Region (“QSE” or “QSE Participant”), and Electric Reliability Council of Texas, Inc., a Texas non-profit corporation (“ERCOT”).

 Recitals